Nate Dailey

 We used the Frender game engine (created by Professor Joseph Osborn), which assisted with the 3D rendering.
 We created the physics, collision system and assets from scratch.

 In JumpyBall, I primarily worked on asset creation and the collision system.
 I created all of the 3D models in Blender and wrote a Python script to create a set of bounding boxes for objects on the map (used for collision system).
-This project was also part of the spring 2022 Game Engine Programming class at Pomona College.
+This project was also part of the Spring 2022 Game Engine Programming class at Pomona College.

-Click here for the JumpyBall repository!
+Click here to watch the JumpyBall trailer!

 Image Image